ArjunaAcchaDipa/CTF-writeups/TFC-CTF-2021/santa/README.md

 ## Analysis

-In this challenge we were given an ELF-64bit named `zoom2win` with no canary, NX enabled, and no PIE.
+In this challenge we were given an ELF-64bit named `santa` with no canary, NX enabled, and no PIE.

 ```
 $ file santa; checksec santa